QubesOS/qubes-doc/customization/dispvm-customization.md

 Changing the DVM Template
 -------------------------

 You may want to use a non-default template the [DVM Template](/doc/glossary/#dvm-template).
-One example is to use a less-trusted template with some less trusted, 3rd party, often unsigned, applications installed, such as e.g. 3rd part printer drivers.
+One example is to use a less-trusted template with some less trusted, third-party, often unsigned, applications installed, such as e.g. third-party printer drivers.

 In order to regenerate the Disposable VM "snapshot" (called 'savefile' on Qubes) one can use the following command in Dom0: